 Let’s start with coverage – Mádara City CC Cream sits easily in the light-medium category which is fab for a CC cream, hanging out closer to medium end as it can build up nicely and cover up a level of redness/blemishes before needing extra concealer.
 It’s got a nice undertone also that isn’t too warm or too ashy, just enough to add a little colour depending on your shade whilst evening everything out, but does however only come in 2 shades which are aimed more at lighter skin-tones/those with a slight tan.

-The big ticks are mainly that the CC cream is cruelty-free, vegan, natural and organic, plus is contains SPF 15 and also anti-pollution properties which is amazing as Brighton gets its fair share of pollutants from buses and trains and having an ocean which is cool/making my hair big.
+The big ticks are mainly that the CC cream is cruelty-free (not vegan as it contains beeswax, but up to you if you are ok with using products containing it), natural and organic, plus is contains SPF 15 and also anti-pollution properties which is amazing as Brighton gets its fair share of pollutants from buses and trains and having an ocean which is cool/making my hair big.
 I’ve noticed that my skin looks even and natural, feels hydrated yet isn’t overly creamy like you can feel you’ve got base on – it’s the perfect low-key CC cream option if you want something light to wear on your skin with added benefits than make it feel like your skin but better!

 I am planning a ‘what makeup I’m currently wearing’ post, but I wanted to note that along with the CC cream I use Milk Makeup’s Flex Concealer for extra coverage on my cheeks/chin for blemishes and redness, plus to add colour or highlight depending on my fake tan (lol) and I find it lasts phenomenally all day long.